tahzeer/key-logger/README.md

 1. Go to **Settings > Security & Privacy > Privacy > Input Monitoring**.
 2. Tick the checkbox in front of the Terminal or the IDE you are using.

-## Disclaimer

-This keylogger is intended for educational purposes only.
-Do not use it for malicious activities.
-The developer is not responsible for any misuse or legal consequences resulting from the use of this software.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.